Marmalade Boy: Games

 Marmalade Boy, a dating simulation video game was released by Bandai Entertainment for the Nintendo Game Boy system in Japan on January 27, 1995.
-Based on the manga, the game puts players in the role of Miki, who must try to win the heart of one of her three potential suitors from the series: Yuu, Ginta, or Kei.
-It was released for the Super Famicom system on April 21, 1995.
-On release, Famicom Tsūshin scored the Super Famicom version of the game a 24 out of 40, giving the Game Boy version a 20 out of 40.
+Based on the manga, the game puts players in the role of Miki, who must try to win the heart of one of her two potential suitors from the series: Yuu or Ginta.
+In Famicom Tsūshin, the four reviewers gave the game four 5/10 ten ratings each, with the reviewers saying they weren't the audience for the game, but said fans of the original material may enjoy it.

+A new version of the game came out for the Super Famicom in Japan on April 21, 1995 which Famicom Tsūshin described as being a re-vamped release of the Game Boy game with more features.
+Three Famicom Tsūshin reviewers were unenthused by the game, either finding themselves not to be the audience for the game or finding it slow-paced and inferior to similar games like Tokimeki Memorial (1994).
+Two reviewers compliments the ability to be a female lead with one saying it led them to know what its like being a popular girl while the other saying they felt like a bystander in the choices made in the game.

 Live-action television series

 In Taiwan, Marmalade Boy was made into a 30-episode live-action television series called 橘子醬男孩 (pinyin: Júzǐjiāng Nánhái).
 The series starred pop star Stella as Miki and F4 member Ken Zhu as Yuu; Stella also sang the theme song, "溫室的花 Wēnshì de Huā (Greenhouse Flower)".
 Although the basic premise was the same, it did not feature many of the characters of the anime, and the love triangles were considerably simplified.